AthenaTzeng/myTool/README.md

 * mpo2jpg.c	input argv[1] as a MPO file
 		output ./outFile_0.jpg & ./outFile_1.jpg, 2 JPEG files
 		read the header of MPO input, and cut out the first 2 jpgs

+* get_gov_to_WP_post.php
+		a background php, read gov open data and become posts in WP system